CEI CARES Act Implementation, FAQ and Reporting

 I did not fill out a FAFSA, am I eligible for CARES Act funding?

-- Yes, you can still be eligible by completing the 2019 2020 FAFSA (it is not too late), or by providing CEI with documentation to determine your Title IV eligibility as instructed below.
+- Yes, you can still be eligible by completing the 2019-2020 and the 2020-2021 FAFSA, or by providing CEI with documentation to determine your Title IV eligibility as instructed below.

 How do I demonstrate Title IV eligibility?